-In addition to the two FMPS instruments and one CPC instrument measuring PNC, a few other instruments were deployed at the same time.
-For example, SO2, NO_x, NO, O3, CO2, CO were measured and recorded every minute at the rooftop site close to FMPS.
-Other available instruments, including aethalometer, DustTrak, Q-Trak photometer were used for filter sampling or semi-continuously measuring air pollutants at the street site.
-A meteorological station was located on the roof of one sixth-floor building about 50 m from the street site, measuring air temperature, RH, wind speed and direction.
+In addition to the two FMPS instruments measuring PNSD, a few other instruments were deployed at the same time.
+For example, SO2, NOx, NO, O3, CO2, CO were measured and recorded every minute at the rooftop site close to FMPS.
+Other available instruments, including aethalometer, DustTrak, Q-Trak photometer, CPC, were used for filter sampling or semi-continuously measuring air pollutants.
+A meteorological station was located on the roof of one sixth-floor building

+125 about 50 m from the street site, measuring air temperature, RH, wind speed and direction.
 The solar radiation was measured by State Key Laboratory of Atmospheric Boundary Layer Physics and Atmospheric Chemistry (LAPC) (Hu et al., 2010, 2012).